 However, if you are an enthusiast who wants to play on a 4K display or on displays with more than 144 Hz refresh rate and have multiple of those for a multi-monitor gaming experience, then this may warrant an investment in a good mid-range dedicated graphics card.

 Streaming Would Require More Cores

-If you are are s professional LoL gamer as well as a streamer using a service like Twitch to showcase your skills to the audience, then this arrangement would warrant an investment in a decent processor with a fair core count.
+If you are a professional LoL gamer as well as a streamer using a service like Twitch to showcase your skills to the audience, then this arrangement would warrant an investment in a decent processor with a fair number of core count.

-If you are using hardware encoding for your streams, then the more cores you have the faster would be your renders.
+If you are using software encoding for your streams, then the more cores you have the faster would be your renders.

-Hence, while you may still do not need an over the top number of cores i.e 8 or 12, a 6 Core CPU with 12 threads would be quite feasible for a streaming LoL build.
+Hence, while you may still not need an over the top number of cores i.e 8 or 12, a 6 Core CPU for threads would be quite feasible for a streaming LoL build.